robmasocco/AOS-TAG/ideas.md

     - Set the instance struct pointer to the new struct's address.
     - Release both rw_sems as writer.
     - If key is not *IPC_PRIVATE*:
-        - Acquire the tree rw_sem as a writer.
         - Add a new entry to the tree.
         - Release the tree rw_sem as a writer.
 - *module_put*